What’s the Key to Charlotte Caterer Jasmine Grill’s Success? Staying Focused

 I’ve been in the business for 25 years.
 I started in a bakery at age 15 making filo dough from scratch and pastry.
-To this day, at Jasmine Grill, we make everything fresh and from scratch including all the desserts and pastries.
+To this day, we make everything fresh and from scratch including all the desserts and pastries.

 We describe it as Middle Eastern, but also Mediterranean.
 If we use the word Mediterranean people assume that it’s an Italian restaurant!

-Since focusing on Middle Eastern food we have more customers, people know what we serve and there’s less confusion.
+Since focusing on Middle Eastern food, we have more customers.
+People know what we serve and there’s less confusion.
 The way we serve it is different, but the taste is authentic.
-Today our most popular dishes are shawarma chicken, beef and lamb and chicken kebab.
+Today, our most popular dishes at Jasmine Grill are shawarma chicken, beef and lamb and chicken kebab.

 We’ve Americanized our food in order to attract a larger audience.
-Our customers represent many different nationalities.
+At Jasmine Grill, our customers represent many different nationalities.
 People come from all over the world so we have to please everyone.